Volleyball, Strength And Conditioning

-Question Three: In the nineties, the women's Cuban team was very successful in volleyball.
+In the nineties, the women's Cuban team was very successful in volleyball.
 They used weights as the basis of their training in the nineties, and up to now, Brazil has adopted the same principles, and it has created a type of dominance, at least in the men's team, 17 years ranked number one.
-What is your opinion about women doing weights and to what extent variability of practices is recommended and why?
+What is your opinion about women doing weights, and to what extent variability of practices is recommended and why?

 Some exercise pools will be more extensive than others, and then you want to continue to chip away and break down and find out what exercises are needed and when for specific periods during the competitive year or the annual plan.

-Question Five: Many coaches, perhaps misinformed, claim that the amount of injuries is attributed to weight training.
+Many coaches, perhaps misinformed, claim that the amount of injuries is attributed to weight training.
 I disagree.
 What is your input on this issue?

 JK: The amount of injuries is not attributed to weight training.
-The amount of injuries is attributed to how poor certain things are coached.
+The amount of injuries is attributed to how poorly certain things are coached.
 One of my biggest pet peeves is being a strength and conditioning coach is the corrosive technique that we allow some of our athletes to perform certain exercises.

 That is where injuries occur.

-And then sometimes what could happen is there could have already been a pre-existing injury and then because it wasn't diagnosed, it gets exposed in the weight room because of the certain movement that's being chosen.
+And then sometimes what could happen is there could have already been a pre-existing injury, and then because it wasn't diagnosed, it gets exposed in the weight room because of the certain movement that's being chosen.

 Weights do not have to be the enemy.
 The enemy is poor technique.

 The enemy is choosing it.
 Do you need that exercise?
-Or can you find a more safer and efficient alternative?
+Or can you find a safer and more efficient alternative?